All About Soil For Landscaping

 As a rule of thumb, one cubic metre of topsoil weighs around one tonne.
 Obviously there are variations between different soil types and wet soil will weigh more.

-You can calculate the amount of soil you’ll need by using the soil calculator on our home page.
-Alternatively, use this simple equation.
+You can calculate the amount of soil using this simple equation:

 Soil needed = width x length x depth